WWWCourses/ProgressBG-JS-Advanced-React-Slides/pages/themes/CourseProjectTasks/CourseProjectsTasks/EventFinderApplication.md

 ### Individual Event Details
 - **Detailed Information:** Shows comprehensive details about each event, including venue, time, ticketing options, and a description.
-- **User Interaction:** Options to save events, purchase tickets, or share on social media.
+- **User Interaction:** Options to save events in LocalStorage, or share on social media (by using Web Share API).

 ## Data Source
 - Use [Eventful API](http://api.eventful.com/) to fetch a wide range of event listings.